Understanding Price Elasticity: The Key to Smart Pricing Strategies

 Why is understanding price elasticity important for businesses?

-Understanding price elasticity helps businesses make informed pricing decisions, predict consumer behavior, strategize promotions, understand market dynamics, enhance financial planning, tailor marketing efforts, facilitate product differentiation, support strategic decision-making, enhance customer relationships, and adapt to economic changes.
+Understanding price elasticity helps businesses make informed pricing decisions, predict consumer behavior, strategize promotions, understand market dynamics, enhance financial planning, tailor marketing efforts, facilitate product differentiation, support strategic decision-making, strengthen customer relationships, and adapt to economic changes.

 What is the difference between elastic and inelastic demand?